rivertam2016/pyCMR2/README.md

 4. runCMR2.py -- A python script enabling a basic launch of pyCMR2

 5. graph_CMR2.py -- Code to reproduce the SPC and PFR curves from Figure 2 in Lohnas et al. (2015).

+Faster / more streamlined implementations of this code are in the pipeline.
+Stay tuned!